SPATIA: Multimodal Generation and Prediction of Spatial Cell Phenotypes: Introduction

 \section{Introduction}

-Understanding the interplay between cellular morphology, gene expression, and spatial organization is essential for modeling tissue function and cell states in health and disease~\cite{szalata2024transformers,stirling2021cellprofiler}.
-Image-based spatial transcriptomic (ST) technologies enable high-resolution profiling of gene expression in intact tissue, along with matched cellular morphology derived from microscopy images~\cite{staahl2016visualization,chen2015spatially,janesick2023high,li2024knowledge}.
-However, existing machine learning approaches often analyze morphology and gene expression separately, which limits their ability to learn representations of cellular phenotypes within spatial context.
-The central challenge is to learn unified representations that (i) capture the joint structure between image and gene modalities~\cite{chelebian2025combining,min2024multimodal}, (ii) preserve spatial dependencies at the single-cell level~\cite{Birk2025,wen2023CellPLM}, and (iii) generalize across scales from local niches to whole-slide tissue context \cite{schaar2024nicheformer}.
+Understanding the interplay between cellular morphology, gene expression, and spatial organization is essential for modeling tissue function and cell states in health and disease~\citep{szalata2024transformers,stirling2021cellprofiler}.
+Image-based spatial transcriptomic (ST) technologies enable high-resolution profiling of gene expression in intact tissue, along with morphology derived from microscopy images~\citep{staahl2016visualization,chen2015spatially,janesick2023high}.
+However, existing approaches often analyze morphology and gene expression separately, limiting their ability to learn representations of cellular phenotypes within spatial context.

+The central challenge is to learn unified representations that (i) capture the joint structure between image and gene modalities~\citep{chelebian2025combining,min2024multimodal}, (ii) preserve spatial dependencies at the cell level~\citep{birk2025quantitative,wen2023CellPLM}, and (iii) generalize across levels from local niches to whole-slide tissue context~\citep{schaar2024nicheformer}.
+Naive fusion strategies, such as simple concatenation, fail to capture the nonlinear, context-dependent relationships essential in spatial omics, where cellular identity is shaped by tissue architecture.